Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

-##### Update the size of native ad view
+#### Update the size of native ad view

-You can get the scale of the image or video in two ways：
+You can get the aspect ratio of the image or video in two ways：

 -  via `BUImage`in the `BUNativeAd.data.imageAry.firstObject`